Types of Company: Classification and Meaning

 Unlimited Liability Companies:

 Companies in which the owners or partners have unlimited personal liability for the business's debts and obligations.
-This means that if the company cannot meet its liabilities, the owners' personal assets may be used to pay off the debts.
+If the company cannot meet its liabilities, the owner's assets may be used to pay off the debts.
 This structure is typical in sole proprietorships and general partnerships.

 Limited Liability Companies (LLC):